Quantum homomorphic encryption for circuits of low $T$-gate complexity: Definitions

 \section{Definitions}

-In this section, we formally define QHE schemes, including correctness and security.
-More precisely, in Section~\ref{sec:QFHE}, we first review classical FHE, and then define~QHE in the public-key setting.
-Section~\ref{sec:security-QHE} carefully defines the security of QHE, by considering several definitions for security under chosen plaintext attacks, and showing that they are equivalent.
-Section \ref{sec:QHE-correctness} defines the correctness and compactness of QHE, culminating in a complete definition of quantum fully homomorphic encryption (QFHE, Definition~\ref{defn:QFHE}).
-Section~\ref{sec:indivisible} deals with an important subtlety that arises in the quantum case: due to the no-cloning theorem, when a large system is encrypted with some auxiliary quantum information needed for decryption, that auxiliary information cannot be copied and given to every subsystem, but rather, the system must now be decrypted as a whole, rather than subsystem-by-subsystem.
-We also define a notion of compactness and quasi-compactness in this context.
-Finally, for technical reasons, one of our schemes ($\AUX$) must be used in the symmetric-key setting, which we define in Section~\ref{sec:symmetric-key}.
+\iftoggle{crypto}{We now}{In this section, we} formally define QHE schemes and their properties.
+In Sec.~\ref{sec:QFHE}, we \iftoggle{crypto}{}{first review classical FHE, and then }define~QHE in the public-key setting.
+Sec.~\ref{sec:security-QHE} carefully defines the security of QHE, \iftoggle{crypto}{giving}{by considering} two definitions for security under chosen plaintext attacks, \iftoggle{crypto}{shown in the full version \cite{BJ15} to be equivalent}{and showing that they are equivalent}.
+Sec.~\ref{sec:QHE-correctness} defines correctness and compactness for QHE, culminating in a complete definition of quantum fully homomorphic encryption\iftoggle{crypto}{}{ (Def.~\ref{defn:QFHE})}.
+Sec.~\ref{sec:indivisible} deals with an important subtlety that arises in the quantum case: due to the no-cloning theorem, when a large system is encrypted with some auxiliary quantum information needed for decryption, that auxiliary information cannot be copied and given to every subsystem, but rather, the system must now be decrypted as a whole, rather than subsystem-by-subsystem.
+We also define compactness and quasi-compactness in this context.
+Finally, \iftoggle{crypto}{}{for technical reasons, }one of our schemes ($\AUX$) must be used in the symmetric-key setting, \iftoggle{crypto}{defined}{which we define} in Sec.~\ref{sec:symmetric-key}. {We do not address the issue of \emph{circuit privacy}~\cite{GHV10}, leaving this question for future work}.